 If you’re struggling to have metrics to analyze or you aren’t sure if what you’re measuring is correct I’d suggest heading over to Andrew Eckland’s piece about defining social metrics.
 Here’s a snippet:

 “The key goals of growing communities are as such: identify your very best customers and prospects, break them into categories based upon their needs and desires, deliver the content they want, then attract more people like them through targeted communications and advocacy.
 Most likely they are already connected largely to one another through their own networks.”

 Social metrics are not silos unto themselves.
 Social media should be consistent with the message across your entire organization from print, to email marketing campaigns, to website content, and public speaking.
 Are you measuring how your goals intertwine?
-If not, now is the perfect time.
-2014 is upon us.
-It’s a great time to make those changes in your marketing plan.
+If not, now is the perfect time to make those changes in your marketing plan.
 Loyalty 360 wrote a great piece about questions to ask your team to determine your metrics and goals.